Bixi81/Excess_Mortality_Germany_2022/README.md

-# Analysis of Excess Mortality in Germany 2016-2022 using R
+# Analysis of Excess Mortality in Germany 2016-2022 using (base) R

 ## Introduction
 Mortality varies within each year and also across years.
 The Covid-19 pandemic has changed seasonal patterns of mortality (at least this is the presumption here).
 I investigate seasonal excess mortality using a simple linear regression model.